-- CO1 Familiarity with the properties and uses of wood as a building material. - CO2 Knowledge about the construction details of woodfor structural and non structural use. - CO3 Ability to design buildings using wood.
+- 1. Understand the properties, classification and uses of bamboo and timber as a building material. - 2.
+Decipher the construction details of bamboo and timber for structural use and non structural use. - 3.
+Understand the types, characteristics and construction details of engineered timber products